Attempt at Perfecting Non-Relativistic Quantum Mechanics Based on Interaction: Modifications and Explanations

+The Heisenberg equation and the Feynman path integral often describe the behaviour of a particle or a micro-system, therefore they are approximate expressions.

-The Schr\"{o}dinger equation is also formally a kinematic equation of a free particle or an isolated quantum system, with definite energy, momentum and angular momentum, for there are no exchanges of these quantities with an LO or environment.
+The Schr\"{o}dinger equation is also formally a kinematic equation of a free particle or an isolated quantum system, with definite energy, momentum and angular momentum, for there are no exchanges of these quantities with other object.

-Conservation laws in QM are only of the sense of statistical average.
-Our modification: In a CS, three physical quantities, energy (mass-energy, in a relativistic case), momentum and angular momentum, are exchanged among subsystems by INTs and strictly maintain respective conservations at any time (or in a single process) and naturally in the sense of the statistical average.
+Conservation laws in NQM are only of the sense of statistical average.
+Our modification is: In a CS, the three physical quantities, energy, momentum and angular momentum, are exchanged among subsystems by INTs and strictly maintain respective conservations at any time (or in a single process) and naturally in the sense of the statistical average.

-Some experimental results negated the point of Bohr \textit{et al}. \cite{N. Bohr} that the conservation laws in the micro-world only hold in the sense of the statistical average.
-For example, in 1925, W. Bothe and H. Geiger \cite{W. Bothe, Bothe} by single Compton collisions, and in 1932, J. Chadwick's discovery of the neutron \cite{J. Chadwick}, proved experimentally that the conservation laws of energy and momentum hold in a single process.
+Some experimental results negated the point of Bohr \textit{et al}. \cite{N. Bohr} that the conservation laws in the micro-world hold only in the sense of the statistical average.
+For examples, in 1925, W. Bothe and H. Geiger \cite{W. Bothe, Bothe} by single Compton collisions, and in 1932, J. Chadwick's discovery of the neutron \cite{J. Chadwick}, proved experimentally that the conservation laws of energy and momentum hold in single processes.